mosets/docs/importer.md

 Mosets Tree will read through the selected custom field and import images through the specified URLs to your listings.

+### Map Data {#csv-map-data}
+You can import geolocation data to you listings.
+This is done through 3 columns: `lat`, `lng` and `zoom`.

+`lat` and `lng` are the columns for latitude and longitude values of your listing locations.

+Because Mosets Tree uses Google Maps to display its maps, the `zoom` column defines the zoom level or resolution of the map view ([learn more](https://developers.google.com/maps/documentation/static-maps/intro#Zoomlevels)).
+Zoom levels are from 0 (entire world) up to 20, where you can see the streets and buildings.
+Typically a zoom level between 10 and 16 is a good range if you don't know what value to use.

+> You must populate your listings with values for all 3 columns : `lat`, `lng` and `zoom` in your CSV file.
+These values are required in order to show your listings in map.

 ### Listing Associations {#csv-listing-assoc}
 If you have setup [Category Association]({{version}}/categories#association) in your directory, you can use `link_id1` column to specify your listings association with the associated listing's ID as the value.